atharva-p/guides/gitGuide.md

 git branch -M main
 ```

-6. Add your remote origin URL.
+6. Add your remote URL (origin).
 You can find your remote URL from the "quick setup" screen right after you create an empty repository from Github

 ```
 git remote add origin yourLinkHere